tvass83/MefDumper/README.md

 #### Limitations
 * For extensibility reasons, CompositionContainer [supports](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.composition.hosting.compositioncontainer.-ctor?view=netframework-4.8) the concept of custom [ExportProviders](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.composition.hosting.exportprovider?view=netframework-4.8) whose structure unfortunately can't be predicted.
 This approach is typically used in advanced scenarios, like when Visual Studio uses [its own](https://github.com/microsoft/vs-mef) MEF implementation.

 * There are some APis like [ComposeExportedValue](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.composition.attributedmodelservices.composeexportedvalue?view=netframework-4.8) that allow you to put object instances into containers directly.
 When dumping managed assemblies such (hidden) exports can't be recognized.
+In the other scenarios however, you'll get full support for these objects.

 * There are some APis like [GetExportedValue](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.composition.hosting.exportprovider.getexportedvalue?view=netframework-4.8) that allow you to retrieve objects from containers directly.
 Such (hidden) dependencies can't be recognized, unless you explicitly tell MEF about them.
 Given the following "hidden" dependency:
 	```